 Ian was previously Media & Communications Manager for Hobbiton Movie Set Tours, and was the founding director of the New Zealand Fighter Pilots Museum, in Wanaka.
 Author of the highly successful aviation series Warbirds Over Wanaka, he has also spent many years as an airshow commentator in major events both in New Zealand and overseas.
 His images have appeared around the world in travel articles, magazines, books and book-covers.

-In 2005 he was awarded an MNZM for services to tourism and writing.
+In the Queens Birthday Honours in 2005 he was awarded an MNZM for services to tourism and writing.

 This website will provide you with more information about Ian's books, his photography and the benefits his consultancy can bring.

 Ian Brodie offers a multitude of skills, particularly in tourism, heritage and cultural operations and film production.
 His abilities as a writer, photographer and enhanced e-book creator means he can use these talents to provide a "one-stop shop" approach for clients.

 His multi-faceted approach to a clients requirements can be realised in both a cost effective and timely manner and a direct client to consultant/producer flow also facilitates a seamless production flow.

 Ian is a household name with fantasy and film location fans, and he has been described as the ultimate Tolkien fan.
 The 59-year-old is widely recognised as a ‘Middle-earth’ guru, and author of three film tourism related best-selling books: The Lord of the Rings Location Guidebook, The Hobbit Motion Picture Trilogy Location Guidebook and Middle-earth Landscapes.